KarolBukowski94/SQL_Project_Data_Analytics/README.md

 	salary_year_avg DESC
 LIMIT 10;
 ```
+**Key Takeways**

+**Global Market**:
+- **Salary Range**: Data Analyst salaries fall between $285K and $400K, with Mantys offering an exceptional $650K.
+- **Job Titles**: There's a wide range—from standard Data Analyst roles to specialized and leadership positions like Director of Safety Data Analysis and Head of Data Analytics.
+- **Key Companies**: Dominated by tech/AI leaders (Meta, Anthropic, OpenAI, Torc Robotics) and high-profile finance/security firms (Citigroup, Illuminate Mission Solutions).
+Leadership roles naturally command higher pay, and startups like Mantys are willing to offer premium salaries to attract top talent.

+**Polish Market**:
+- **Salary Range**: Salaries are more modest, with Data Architect roles at around $165K—roughly 50% higher than the more common Data Analyst roles, which typically hover around $111K.
+- **Job Titles**: The market offers a mix of general and specialized roles, including Data Architect, Marketing Data Analyst, and Data Analyst – Risk.
+- **Key Companies**: Recurrent postings from companies such as Alter Solutions, Allegro, Bosch Group, and SumUp highlight steady demand across various sectors.

+**Comparison**:
+- **Compensation**: Global salaries are significantly higher with a broader range and more opportunities at the leadership level, while the Polish market maintains a consistent, modest pay scale.
+- **Role Specialization**: Globally, there's a pronounced emphasis on high-level leadership and tech/AI innovation, whereas the Polish market focuses on specialization within traditional sectors, balancing between strategic roles (Data Architect) and general data analytics positions.

 ![Top Paying Jobs](assets/1_top_paying_jobs.PNG)
 *Bar charts generated in Power BI from my SQL query results, showcasing the top 10 highest-paying data analyst roles in 2023, both worldwide and in Poland, along with their corresponding salaries*

-Here's the breakdown of the top data analyst jobs in 2023:

 ### 2. Skills for Top Paying Jobs
-To identify the 🔧 most in-demand skills for the highest-paying jobs 💰 from the previous query, I merged job postings with skills data.
+To identify the 🔧 most in-demand skills for the highest-paying jobs 💰, I merged job postings with skills data and expand the limit of top-paying jobs to 20 to dive deeper into the market.
 This analysis reveals key competencies that employers prioritize for top-paying roles.
 ```sql
 --Global--
 WITH top_paying_jobs AS